• Skip to main content

 (Photo credit: Pinterest)

 The room held 300 people; they all had a great time.
 No one had heard of DJ Kool Herc before that night: the next day, he was famous across the Bronx.
-Soon, he’d be hailed as the architect of an entirely new music.
+Soon, he'd be hailed as the architect of an entirely new kind of music.

-Herc’s playlist was eclectic, and paid little heed to the trends of the day.
-A recent not-quite-hit such as It’s Just Begun by the Jimmy Castor Bunch became an anthem for what was soon a large and growing audience.
-He’d play James Brown, but not the singles – rather, raw cuts from live albums.
-And when he came across a record with the right ingredients, it didn’t matter what genre it came from – English prog rockers Babe Ruth and the Edgar Winter Group’s Frankenstein got spun in Herc’s sets, too.
+Herc's playlist was eclectic and paid little heed to the trends of the day.
+A recent not-quite-hit such as It's Just Begun by the Jimmy Castor Bunch became an anthem for what was soon a large and growing audience.
+He'd play James Brown, but not the singles – rather, raw cuts from live albums.
+And when he came across a record with the right ingredients, it didn't matter what genre it came from - English prog rockers Babe Ruth and the Edgar Winter Group's Frankenstein got spun in Herc's sets, too.

 DJ Kool Herc 2000 And Beyond